 - Mary Jane holds Harry's head on her lap in Spider-Man 3 after he's been brutally injured.

 - Star Trek: Insurrection.
 Will Riker goes round to Troi's office for some counselling, or so he claims.
-Troi realises otherwise when instead of lying down on the couch he lies down with his head in her lap, which is much more comfortable.
+Troi realises otherwise when instead of lying down on the Freudian Couch he lies down with his head in her lap, which is much more comfortable.
 We next see them taking a bath together.

 - In Harry Potter and the Half-Blood Prince Draco lays his head on Pansy Parkinson's lap while she strokes his hair.
 Harry finds this rather disgusting.